Zihai Li

-Zihai Li is a board-certified medical oncologist, cancer immunologist, and leader in academic medicine.
+Zihai Li is an American Board of Internal Medicine-certified/eligible medical oncologist, cancer immunologist, and leader in academic medicine.
 He was recruited to Ohio State University Comprehensive Cancer Center – The James Cancer Hospital & Solove Research Institute (OSUCCC) in 2019 as the founding director of the Pelotonia Institute for Immuno-Oncology.
 He is a professor of medicine in the Division of Medical Oncology, holds the Klotz Memorial Chair for Cancer Research, and was appointed in 2023 as deputy director for translational research at OSUCCC.

-Li's research interests primarily focus on the fields of chaperone biology, immune tolerance, cancer immunology and immunotherapy.
+Li's research interests primarily focus on the fields of proteostasis, chaperone biology, immune tolerance, cancer immunology and immunotherapy.
 He has been continuously funded by the National Institutes of Health (NIH) since 2000, with total funding of over $30 million.

 Career

 Following his residency and fellowship, Li began his first joint faculty appointment in the Department of Immunology and Medicine at the University of Connecticut School of Medicine (Farmington, CT).
 In 2010, he was recruited to the Department of Microbiology and Immunology at the Medical University of South Carolina (MUSC), where he served as chair from 2010-2019.
 During his tenure as chair, the department doubled its NIH funding and increased its national NIH ranking from 79 to 31.
 Li was also appointed the leader of the Cancer Immunology Program at MUSC's Hollings Cancer Center (2010-2019).

 Li was inducted into the American Society of Clinical Investigation (2009) and the Association of American Physicians (2018) and is an elected fellow of the American Association for the Advancement of Science (2021) for his work in the interface of chaperone biology and cancer immunology.
 Recognizing his history of mentorship, he was awarded the Peggy Schachte Research Mentor Award in 2016 from MUSC.
 In 2022, he received the Mount Sinai Alumni Award for Achievement in Graduate Education.